-Weekend trips are amazing, because in mere 48 hours, you are transported into a new place, absorbs the new environment – the culture, the people, the whole deal, and then you are back.
+Weekend trips are amazing because, in mere 48 hours, you are transported into a new place, absorbs the new environment – the culture, the people, the whole deal, and then you are back.

 Since we were only staying one night in Xi’an and it was Aly’s birthday, we splurged and stayed in a hotel that resembles an ancient palace (Tang Dynasty Art Garden Hotel).
 I believe prior to being a hotel, this building was an art museum.
 The attention to detail was really impressive for a Chinese hotel.
 It was in a great location – right next to the Big Wild Goose Pagoda (大雁塔).
-English translation of Chinese destinations is always a qusi-fail.
+English translation of Chinese destinations is always a quasi-fail.
 Somehow, poetic names in Chinese turns into really bizarre names in English.
-Some things simply can’t be translated, and Chinese names are one such things.
+Some things simply can’t be translated, and Chinese names are one such thing.

 The weather was surprisingly nice – that crisp winter/fall air just cold enough to bundle up in fashionable fall outfits, but warm enough to still wander around.
 As we stepped out of our hotel, there was a water show right in front of the Big Wild Goose Pagoda (not to be mistaken with the Small one, which also exists in the city).
 I very luckily caught a beautiful rainbow amidst the water – what a pleasant way to kick off our weekend.

-Unlike in Shanghai, fall foliage was in full swing in Xi’an, and we had a blast playing with crunchy leaves and soak in the beautiful fall colors.
+Unlike in Shanghai, the fall foliage was in full swing in Xi’an, and we had a blast playing with crunchy leaves and soak in the beautiful fall colors.
 We wandered through a college campus and made our way to the ancient city wall.
 The wall was originally built to prevent the outsiders from raiding into the city.

 Impressively, this old wall has been very well preserved, and on top of the wall is a well-organized bike rental to ride around and see Xi’an from above.
 We arrived at dusk and began riding.
 I suppose most tourists shy away from darkness, and as the sun set, there were barely anyone left on the wall.
 Aly and I were free to roam around the wall on our bikes, letting the breeze blow through our hair and feeling the freedom that life has to offer.
 It was truly relaxing, and I felt a million miles away from my hectic life in Shanghai.
 Moments as such inspire me to take a few more weekend trips.